 Did you know that the booming demand for plant-based milk is forcing a steady decline in the dairy industry?
-The 2020 pandemic made matters worse for this already struggling industry as dairy farms across the nation have reported to be barely staying afloat during these pandemic months.
+The 2020 pandemic made matters worse for this already struggling industry as dairy farms across the nation have reported being barely staying afloat during these pandemic months.

 These changing dynamics have made it possible for many more options to become available in the dairy-free aisle at the grocery store.
 Almond, Soy, Coconut, Hemp, Oat, Pea, Cashew, etc…The list is already long!
 But banana milk is the latest entry to this already long list.
 Yes, you heard that right!
 Banana milk actually exists.